 Start now- The earlier you begin fundraising, the more successful you’ll be!

 Make your own contribution- Lead the way by making your own contribution, then ask friends and family to match your donation.

 Update your Participant Center- Share your passion with your supporters!
 Upload a photo of yourself or your team, write a little bit about your mission and reason for walking, and create a fundraising goal.

 Send emails- In your Participant Center, you can upload your contacts and send pre-written emails, or create your own.

-Use corporate matches to double your donation- Ask your company to match the amount of pledges your receive from co-workers, or ask a friend to have their company match their pledge.
+Use corporate matches to double your donation- Ask your company to match the amount of pledges you receive from co-workers, or ask a friend to have their company match their pledge.

 Just ask!- A lot of people are afraid to ask their friends and family for support.
 As it turns out, most people are more than willing to help!
-Remember, when you ask someone to donate to your fundraising campaign, you are giving them an opportunity to do something good for homeless pets, so just ask!
+Remember, when you ask someone to donate to your fundraising campaign, you are giving them an opportunity to do something good for homeless pets and horses, so just ask!

 Share- Regularly send messages and share your fundraising link on social media (Facebook, Twitter, Instagram) and keep everyone updated on your progress.
 On Facebook, tag the people who donate to your cause and thank them for their donations.
 When you tag someone, your post gets shared in your activity feed and their activity feed too.
 It’s a win-win!

 Partner with a local pub or brewery for a “Yappy Hour”- Ask your local watering hole to partner with you for a happy hour event where you bring in friends and the bar donates a portion of the proceeds.